These are also sometimes known as ‘quotes’, ‘quote marks’, ‘speech marks’ or ‘inverted commas’.

-Exceptions: anywhere an editor decides it would be inappropriate, unclear or less effective to follow the single quote rule and/or the curly quote rule.
-Eg. a comic for the web may work better with double curlies, PowerPoint slides also take double curlies, DVD subtitles use double straight quote marks for clarity.
+There are exceptions to this anywhere an editor decides it would be inappropriate, unclear or less effective to follow the single quote marks rule and/or the curly quote marks rule.
+Eg. a comic for the web may work better with double curly quote marks, PowerPoint slides also may look better withdouble curly quote markes, DVD subtitles should use double straight quote marks for clarity.

-If there should be another quotation within the second set of quotes it is necessary to revert to single quotation marks (e.g. Her reply was, ‘No writer here said, “Your editing was ‘over-the-top’.”’).
+If there should be another quotation within the second set of quote marks it is necessary to revert again.

 Indirect quotations introduced by the word ‘that’ do not carry quotation marks.